English Style Scones

 Dump this mixture into a large bowl.

 Whisk together milk and an egg, saving 2 tablespoons of this egg wash in a small bowl for later.
 Then add the rest to the dry ingredients:

 Stir together with a spatula, then when it’s roughly combined, dump it onto the counter:

-Lightly flour the dough, then knead it until it smooths out a bit:
+Lightly flour the dough, then knead it until it smooths out a bit, just a few times: